 The Gage Family

-The Gage family began their relationship with Augsburg College in 1984 with the admission of Geoff ’89, the oldest child of Barbara Carlson Gage and Edwin (Skip) Gage.
-Subsequently, all three of Geoff’s siblings attended classes at the College, with Rick ’96 following in his brother’s footsteps to graduation.
-As an involved parent, Barbara Gage was invited to serve on the Board of Regents of Augsburg College from 1986 to 1998, including four years as Chair of the Board and as Co-Chair of Augsburg’s Access to Excellence Campaign.
+The Gage family began their relationship with Augsburg in 1984 with the admission of Geoff ’89, the oldest child of Barbara Carlson Gage and Edwin (Skip) Gage.
+Subsequently, all three of Geoff’s siblings attended classes at Augsburg, with Rick ’96 following in his brother’s footsteps to graduation.
+As an involved parent, Barbara Gage was invited to serve on the Board of Regents of Augsburg from 1986 to 1998, including four years as Chair of the Board and as Co-Chair of Augsburg’s Access to Excellence Campaign.

 Skip and Barbara have supported many other campus projects through the years, including the Scandinavian Center, Lindell Library, Anderson Plaza, the Gage Family Art Gallery, and now the Gage Center for Student Success.
 With their newest gift for the Gage Center, the family once again revealed their enthusiasm for student support and innovative academic programming.